lennseg/DynamicData/midterm/readme.md

 Concordance is an alphabetical list of the words (especially the important ones) present in a text, usually with citations of the passages concerned.

 #Process
-I began my process by first creating a word count in javascript for an MLK speech.
+I began my process by first creating a word count in javascript for the MLK speech.

 #Troubleshooting